- Fisheries Home

 Status of NOAA's Guidelines for Assessing Impacts of Anthropogenic Sound on Marine Mammals

 The National Oceanic and Atmospheric Administration (NOAA) is developing acoustic guidelines for assessing the effects of anthropogenic sound on marine mammal species under our jurisdiction.
-NOAA analysts/managers intend to use the guidelines to:

 Where are we in the Process?